 The municipality is in the process of developing a Fraud Prevention Strategy and Implementation Plan and conducting Fraud Risk Assessments to improve the management of risk and fraud in the municipality.

-The following table presents the municipality's risks and aligns them to the strategic objectives.
-The treatment and controls in the table are a high-level summary of the top five (5) risks.
+The following table presents a high-level summary of the top five (5) risks of the RLM.

 High Level Summary of the Top Five (5) Risks